-Interview with H.E.
-Omar Al-Nahar, Ambassador of Jordan to Korea
+Interview With H.E.
+Omar Al-Nahar, Ambassador of Jordan to the Republic of Korea

 1. Would you please describe the business environment in Jordan for those who are not familiar with your culture?

-The Hashemite Kingdom of Jordan is where Europe, Asia and Africa converge.
-Our country blends the past, present and the future in a most wonderful fashion.
+The Hashemite Kingdom of Jordan is where Europe, Asia, and Africa converge.
+Our country blends the past, present, and future in a most wonderful fashion.
 Although we are an ancient land, through business we look to the future with an optimistic outlook; conservative and open all at the same time.

 2. How much influence does religion have over the corporate environment?

-3. Does Jordan consider Korea as an active trading partner?
+3. Does Jordan consider Korea an active trading partner?

 4. Do Korean dramas, including Misaeng, have a following or large fan base in Jordan?

-5. Has Misaeng led to an increase of Korean tourists visiting Jordan?
+5. Has Misaeng led to an increase in Korean tourists visiting Jordan?

 6. Do you think the sharing of cultural assets, such as Korean dramas, can help boost business between the two countries in the future?

 Everything helps.
-The domestic and international media tend to cover news that is seemingly of interest according to what they think their viewers and readers like to see.
+The domestic and international media tend to cover news that is seeming of interest according to what they think their viewers and readers like to see.
 Culture, especially in the connected world of today, is both global and human.
-Given the time, we need to enjoy, reflect and realize that we have more in common that what first meets the eye.
+Given the time, we need to enjoy, reflect and realize that we have more in common than what first meets the eye.